mahedishato/Image_similarity_search/README.md

 Certainly!
-Here's a README template for your GitHub repository with detailed documentation:
+Below is the updated README template with documentation for the Flask API:

 ---

-# Signature Similarity Detection using Deep Learning
+# Signature Similarity Detection using Deep Learning and Flask API

-This repository contains Python code for detecting similarity between signatures using deep learning techniques.
+This repository contains Python code for detecting similarity between signatures using deep learning techniques, along with a Flask API for easy integration into web applications.
 It utilizes the ResNet101 architecture pre-trained on the ImageNet dataset to extract feature vectors from signature images and then computes the cosine similarity between these feature vectors to determine the similarity between signatures.

 ## Requirements